 Immediately after the evacuation drill you should review the performance of the evacuation with your fire wardens, security personnel, tenant representatives etc. Make comment on both positives and areas for improvement on your next drill.
 The areas of improvement should be implemented immediately but should also be considered in reviewing your procedure ahead of your next drill.
 Publicise the post evacuation report to everyone involved and keep the findings under continuous review i.e. health and safety meetings or tenants meetings.
 This also provides a great opportunity to thank everyone involved and remind them of the importance of their continual support.

-If you need our support with your fire evacuation drills it is out there – just ask.
+If you need our support with your fire evacuation drills, just ask.

 - Plan a convenient date at least three months in advance